Today Tonight: Christopher Skase controversy

 In November 1996, Media Watch revealed that Today Tonight had fabricated a report about disgraced Australian businessman and former Seven Network owner Christopher Skase.
 Today Tonight sent producer Chris Adams and reporter David Richardson, along with a camera crew, to pursue Skase, who was claiming his health prevented him from being tried.
-Richardson alleged that because the crew's videotapes showed Skase was in good health, he used his connections to the Majorcan authorities in order to establish police roadblocks to seize the tapes.
+Richardson alleged that because the crew's videotapes showed Skase was in good health, he used his connections to the Mallorcan authorities in order to establish police roadblocks to seize the tapes.
 The only support for this claim was a video of Richardson driving past police, exclaiming, "Roadblocks!
 Let's get out of here!"
-Media Watch proved, through examination the Today Tonight footage, that it was in fact shot in Barcelona, not Majorca.
+Media Watch proved, through examination the Today Tonight footage, that it was in fact shot in Barcelona, not Mallorca.
 The "police" Richardson was passing were in fact the Guàrdia Urbana de Barcelona setting up roadblocks to control traffic flow in the city centre.